NotMikeDEV/container/README.md

 WTFM

 ## Quick Overview
-This is basically a glorified wrapper around the linux namespaces functionality, which is basically “chroot on steroids”.
+This is basically a glorified wrapper around the linux namespaces functionality, which is pretty much “chroot on steroids”.

 It creates a virtual file system which gets mounted read-only, apart from specific directories that get mapped to folders outside the container root.
 When an application launches it only sees its own filesystem, PID 1 is the container host process and it won’t see processes running outside the container.